Serafin R. Cuevas

-Serafin R. Cuevas (June 25, 1928 – February 9, 2014) was a Filipino lawyer and an Associate Justice of the Supreme Court of the Philippines appointed during the government of Ferdinand Marcos.
+Serafin Romero Cuevas (June 25, 1928 – February 9, 2014) was a Filipino lawyer who served as an associate justice of the Supreme Court of the Philippines from 1984 to 1986.

 Early life and education

 Cuevas was born on June 25, 1928, in Bacoor, Cavite.
 He went to Las Piñas Elementary School for his elementary education and to the University of Manila for his tertiary education.
 He obtained his Bachelor of Laws degree from the University of the Philippines College of Law in 1952 and passed the bar examination the same year.
 He was a member of the Sigma Rho legal fraternity.

 Career

 Cuevas started his career as a professorial lecturer at the College of Law of the University of the Philippines and at the Institute of Law of the Far Eastern University.
 Afterwards, he became an Assistant Fiscal of the City of Manila and then a Judge to the Court of First Instance.

-Before his appointment as an associate justice to the Supreme Court of the Philippines on May 31, 1984, he was an associate justice of the Intermediate Appellate Court.
+In the early 1980s, Cuevas served as an associate justice of the Intermediate Appellate Court, specializing in remedial and criminal law.
+He also served as chairman of the board of trustees that administers the Iglesia ni Cristo-owned New Era University in Quezon City until he was succeeded by Cipriano P. Sandoval; upon the latter's death in 1986, Cuevas returned as its chairman.